RBusarow/Dispatch/docs/dokka/core/dispatch.core/kotlinx.coroutines.-coroutine-scope/launch-unconfined.md

 Launches a new coroutine without blocking the current thread and returns a reference to the coroutine as a [Job](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/index.html).
 The coroutine is cancelled when the resulting job is [cancelled](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-job/cancel.html).

-Extracts the [DispatcherProvider](../-dispatcher-provider/index.md) from the [CoroutineScope](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/index.html) receiver, then uses its **default** [CoroutineDispatcher](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-dispatcher/index.html) property (`coroutineContext.dispatcherProvider.unconfined`) to call `launch(...)`.
+Extracts the [DispatcherProvider](../-dispatcher-provider/index.md) from the [CoroutineScope](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-scope/index.html) receiver, then uses its **unconfined** [CoroutineDispatcher](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/-coroutine-dispatcher/index.html) property (`coroutineContext.dispatcherProvider.unconfined`) to call `launch(...)`.

 The `unconfined` property always corresponds to the `DispatcherProvider` of the current `CoroutineScope`.